wbmaas/hpc-benchmarks/README.md

 # HPC Benchmarks

-This repository holds a set of High Performance Computing (HPC) benchmarks and instructions on executing them.
+This repository holds a set of High Performance Computing (HPC) benchmarks and the instructions to execute them.

 ## Dependencies